 While police will only open a case where there is illegal conduct, a record of reports will seemingly be kept in all situations [article 5].
 This is good for child protection, but also raises questions for civil liberties, such as how long the records will be kept, who will see them, and how they can be corrected if resulting from false or unjustified reporting.

-The only specific timeline in the procedure framework is that police will give feedback on reports within 3 days of receiving the report.
+The only specific timeline in the procedural framework is that police will give feedback on reports within 3 days of receiving the report.
 They are also required to notify the reporter when the investigation is complete if it is being passed to the procuratorate.

 While most of the potential consequences are through the criminal justice and public security administration systems, the law also mentions what I would call “provision of services” for any children that police or prosecutors find are in danger.
 This includes financial assistance, psychological intervention, medical care, and so forth; to be provided by the departments for civil affairs or government-organized ‘mass organizations’ like the womens federation or communist youth league. [article 12]